 - 7.3.1.
 The permittee shall submit to the Director a report of each annual survey.
 Records of submittal shall be maintained in accordance with Condition 3.4.1.
-At minimum, these reports shall contain the following information: - a.
+These reports shall contain the following information: - a.
 Date of each monitoring survey. - b.
 Beginning and end time of each survey. - c.
 Name of operator(s) performing survey.
 If the survey is performed by optical gas imaging, the permittee must note the training and experience of the operator. - d.
 Ambient temperature, sky conditions, and maximum wind speed at the time of the survey. - e.
 Monitoring instrument used. - f.
 Any deviations from the monitoring plan or a statement that there were no deviations from the monitoring plan. - g.
 Number and type of components for which fugitive emissions were detected. - h.
 Number and type of fugitive emissions components that were not repaired as required in Condition 7.1.1.f. - i.
 The date of successful repair of the fugitive emissions component. - j.
 Number and type of fugitive emission components placed on delay of repair and explanation for each delay of repair. - k.
 Type of instrument used to resurvey a repaired fugitive emissions component that could not be repaired during the initial fugitive emissions finding.

 8.0.
-Specific Requirements for the Mechanical Draft Cooling Tower (WCT-1)
+Specific Requirements for the Mechanical Draft Cooling Tower (WCT-1) and Facility Fence Line

 - 8.1.1 The conditions and requirements in the following subdivisions are specific to the mechanical draft cooling tower (ID #ST-1): - a.
-Emissions of PM, PM-10, and PM{2.5} shall be controlled with a 0.0005% drift eliminator or an equivalent control technology. - i.
+Emissions of PM, PM-10, and PM2.5 shall be controlled with a 0.0005% drift eliminator or an equivalent control technology. - i.
 PM and PM10 emissions emitted to the atmosphere from the Cooling Tower (EP #WCT-1) shall not exceed 2.16 lb/hr and 9.47 TPY. - ii.
-PM{2.5} emissions emitted to the atmosphere from the Cooling Tower (EP #WCT-1) shall not exceed 1.08 lb/hr and 4.73 TPY.
+PM2.5 emissions emitted to the atmosphere from the Cooling Tower (EP #WCT-1) shall not exceed 1.08 lb/hr and 4.73 TPY. - 8.1.2.
+The permittee shall install and maintain an industrial fence or acceptable physical barrier system around this permitted facility as outlined in Application R14-0038 prior to initial startup of either combustion turbine (CT-01 or CT-02).
+This industrial fence shall be constructed and maintained in such a manner to prevent the public from accessing this permitted facility.

 8.2.1.
-For the purpose of determining compliance with this emission limit in Condition 8.1.1., the permittee shall monitor cooling water flow rate on a continuous and either the concentration of total dissolved solids contained in the circulating water of the cooling tower or specific conductivity on a daily basis.
+For determining compliance with this emission limit in Condition 8.1.1., the permittee shall monitor cooling water flow rate continuously and the concentration of total dissolved solids contained in the circulating water of the cooling tower or specific conductivity daily.
 If the permittee uses a correlation curve or ratio between total dissolve solids concentration and specific conductivity, the Director or his/her representative may request the permittee to verify the correlation at any reasonable time with just cause.
-The permittee shall determine the PM, PM10, and PM{2.5} emissions from the cooling towers using a method that accuracy predicts these specific pollutants from mechanical draft cooling towers.
-Such determination shall be conduct on a monthly basis.
+The permittee shall determine the PM, PM10, and PM2.5 emissions from the cooling towers using a method that accurately predicts these specific pollutants from mechanical draft cooling towers.
+Such determination shall be conducted monthly.
 Records of such monitoring and determinations shall be maintained in accordance with Condition 3.4.1. of this permit.